 - Break Conditions and Fulfilment

 A break clause is a provision in a lease which enables one or both parties to the lease to bring the lease to an end early.
-These are usually fixed on a certain date (or dates) during the term of the lease, or may also be exercisable after a specified date on a rolling basis throughout the term.
+These are usually fixed on a certain date (or dates) during the term of the lease or may also be exercisable after a specified date on a rolling basis throughout the term.

 In order for a break clause to be validly exercised, there will usually be a set of pre-conditions which Tenants must comply with.
-Before signing a lease, tenants should seek legal advice in order to see these pre-conditions are reasonable and to fully understand how they can achieve a smooth break and avoid the trap of breaching the conditions of the break clause.
+Before signing a lease, tenants should seek legal advice in order to see if these pre-conditions are reasonable and to fully understand how they can achieve a smooth break and avoid the trap of breaching the conditions of the break clause.

 - Landlord and Tenant Act 1954 and Security of Tenure

 The Landlord and Tenant Act 1954 governs the rights and obligations of landlords and tenants of premises which are occupied for business purposes at the end of the Term.
-Of particular note, this legislation sets out that a business tenant has a right both to remain in occupation of the premises and to a new lease of the premises on substantially the same terms at the end of the current term.
+Of particular note, this legislation states that a business tenant has a right to remain in occupation of the premises and to a new lease of the premises on substantially the same terms at the end of the current term.
 Although this legislation goes some way to protecting tenants, there are a number of instances in which the rules do not apply – for example, if a landlord requires the property back for development purposes or for their own use.

 O’Donnell Solicitors has a great deal of experience representing clients in drafting and negotiating leases for commercial premises.
 We pride ourselves on providing commercially astute, straight-talking advice.